sunlchk/hello-world/README.md

 # hello-world
-I am a soft engr and this is my first repository on GitHub.
+I am a soft engr and this is my first hello world repository on GitHub.